danielalvsaaker/tf-viewer/README.md

 # tf-viewer
 Selfhosted web dashboard for activity tracking and analyzing.
 Visualize your activities and view your statistics.
-Easy to setup, with minimal interaction.
+Easy to setup, the binary is 100% static.

 #### Features